jdlee11/Final-Project/README.md

 - instead of changing the contents of the page, I will use a similar set up as the "new recipe page", but it will save instead of create, and will use an existing recipe.

+- I have created a separate "made" collection which keeps track of userIds and recipeIds.
+This way, I can reliably keep track of the number of times a recipe has been made.
+I can also modify this by adding a new "made" model whenever a user completes the step-by-step walkthrough.
+By doing a query for how many of these "made"s have a matching recipeId, I can get the number and show it on the RecipeHome component.
+Before, I had the number stored on the recipe itself, but it could not be modified by other users.

+- As of 8/24, I am working on the step-by-step modal, which I am calling the Cookit modal.
+At this very moment, it only has a list of ingredients on the first page, along with a navigation arrow.
+Each page, at a minimum, will have navigation arrows (useful for revisiting previous steps), a button to close the modal, and some content.
+The content of the first page is a list of ingredients, which the user will confirm they have by marking as complete.

 #### Giving credit where credit is due
 - Icons downloaded from thenounproject.com
   - pot by Francielly Costantin Senra